 The Liver Flush Cleanse also helps to:

-- Open obstructions in the liver and gallbladder
+- Remove Blockages in the Liver and Gallbladder

 Berberine is known to help manage insulin resistance and diabetes like the medication Metformin; it supports normal glucose and fat metabolism, maintaining low insulin and blood glucose levels.
 When blood sugar spikes too quickly and too often, it leads to insulin resistance and type 2 diabetes.
 With Berberine, the body is able to maintain more even blood sugar levels and reverse insulin resistance.
 Berberine has been shown to be just as effective as Metformin without side effects.
 The HCL helps digestion, which in turn helps nutrient absorption.